 TaylorMade – CureZone

-Over time he documents that his face started with general redness and things spiraled down from that point one.
+Over time, he documented that his face started with general redness and things spiraled down from that point one.
 Typical seborrheic dermatitis flakiness followed.

-Undeterred by the dermatologists pessimistic outlook, he sets out on quest for knowledge.
-First he begins with the most commonly known methods of treatment.
+Undeterred by the dermatologist’s pessimistic outlook, he sets out on a quest for knowledge.
+First, he begins with the most commonly known methods of treatment.
 This includes steroid creams and anti-fungal lotions.
 Unimpressed by the results he turns his attention to the internet.
 Researching all the literature he could find he hopes to find the key to curing his seborrheic dermatitis.

 His research points him in the direction of dietary modifications and restrictions.
 He tries cutting out simple carbohydrates, white sugars, dairy, wheat and all other foods that are commonly connected to seborrheic dermatitis.

-His diet appears to be quite health and is outlined here:
+His diet appears to be quite a healthy and is outlined here: